 A stainless steel pan is perfect.
 Reactive pans like iron, copper or aluminum can leave a metallic taste to jam and jelly.

-One lemon will usually yield about 4-5 tablespoons of fresh squeezed lemon juice.
+One large lemon will usually yield about 4-5 tablespoons of fresh squeezed lemon juice.

 Pectin is a natural starch found in some fruits and vegetables.
 Some fruits, like apples, plums and oranges, have a large amount of pectin.
 Other fruits, like strawberries, grapes and cherries, have small amounts of pectin.
 When you describe a jelly or jam that is made without pectin, it means without “added” pectin.
 It doesn’t mean that there’s no pectin at all.
 The fruit itself will have some pectin already.